 As a child, Simone Biles was diagnosed with Attention Deficient Hyperactive Disorder (ADHD).
 She takes medication for it, and is an advocate for it on social media.
 In a public statement, she said that ADHD is, "nothing to be ashamed of and nothing that I'm afraid to let people know."
 Biles is an Olympic champion who is the most decorated American gymnast of all time.
 She won individual gold medals in the 2016 Olympics in all-around, vault, and floor, as well as winning the overall team medal with other gymnasts.
+In the 2020 Olympics she won a bronze medal and was part of the silver medal team.
 She is a five-time World all-around champion, five-time World floor exercise champion, and six-time United States national all-around champion.
 She has also won 14 world championship medals.
-As a

 Winston Churchill was the Prime Minister of England from 1940-1945 and from 1951-1955.
 Widely regarded as one of the greatest leaders of the 20th century, Churchill is believed to have suffered from bipolar disorder.
 After observing numerous symptoms such as depression, suicidal intention, mania, and a decreased need for sleep, Churchill’s doctor, Lord Moran, recounted in his memoir Winston Churchill: The Struggle for Survival, that he had diagnosed a middle-aged Churchill with bipolar disorder.